ThrowTheSwitch/Ceedling/README.md

 As an alternative to local installation, fully packaged Docker images containing Ruby, Ceedling, the GCC toolchain, and more are also available.
 [Docker][docker-overview] is a virtualization technology that provides self-contained containers that are a portable, well-managed alternative to local installation of tools like Ceedling.

-Two Docker images containing Ceedling and supporting tools exist:
+Two Docker image variants containing Ceedling and supporting tools exist:

 1. **_[MadScienceLab][docker-image-base]_**.
 This image contains Ruby, Ceedling, CMock, Unity, CException, the GNU Compiler Collection (gcc), and a handful of essential C libraries and command line utilities.
 1. **_[MadScienceLab Plugins][docker-image-plugins]_**.
 This image contains all of the above plus the command line tools that Ceedling’s built-in plugins rely on.
+Naturally, it is “heavier” than option (1).

 See the Docker Hub pages linked above for more documentation on these images and details on the platforms on which you can run these images.